InnerveSummerOfCode/WEBDEV2022/README.md

 Conditions:
 -----------
-You are not allowed to delete the basic elements provided to you.
+- You are not allowed to delete the basic elements provided to you.
-You can although mould, update or upgrade the UI & UX of the website.
+- You can although mould, update or upgrade the UI & UX of the website.
-You are free to shift the basic elements of the page to a totally new page.
+- You are free to shift the basic elements of the page to a totally new page.
-You are also free to design some new pages as per your wish.
+- You are also free to design some new pages as per your wish.

 What we expect :
 ----------------
-A doc file listing down the changes you made.
+- A doc file listing down the changes you made.
-Only one commit of final solution per person is allowed.
+- Only one commit of final solution per person is allowed.
+- It is mandatory to fill this [form](https://docs.google.com/forms/d/18kXYX9vlYCtPRaseQSxrkaGYlPqmVa0FzwxpkFdfzcE/edit) before submitting your solution.

 Time limit: 7 days [17 September - 23 September 2022(11:59pm)]
 -----------

 Where to send solution:
 -----------------------
-Commit it on your github repository and host it on github.io and share us the link.
+- Commit it on your github repository and host it on github.io and share us the link.
-Before commiting your solution, it is mandatory to fill this form
+- Make sure to fill the above form, as your submission won't be cosidered otherwise.

 For any queries contact:
 ------------------------